Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 Each task corresponds to one output format, so you should run `dokkaGfm` when you want to have a documentation in `GFM` format.
 Output formats are explained in [the introduction](../introduction.md#output-formats)

-If you encounter any problems when migrating from older versions of dokka, please see the [FAQ](https://github.com/Kotlin/dokka/wiki/faq).
+If you encounter any problems when migrating from older versions of Dokka, please see the [FAQ](https://github.com/Kotlin/dokka/wiki/faq).

-Minimal dokka configuration (with only custom output directory)
+Minimal configuration (with custom output directory only):

 Kotlin
 ```kotlin